 Where are the plants from?

-The bulbs are donated by the Schaumburg Park District as it is more economical for them to dig them up and re-plant yearly.
-They donate them to Schaumburg Garden Club and we share the profit of the sale, with ½ going to the Schaumburg Park Foundation and ½ going to us.
-In addition, club members bring plants from their gardens to sell.
+The bulbs are donated by the Schaumburg Park District as they replenish their parks throughout Schaumburg with different bulbs every year for variety.
+We, Schaumburg Community Garden Club, share the profit of the sale: ½ going to the Schaumburg Park Foundation and ½ going to us.
+In addition, club members bring a great variety of plants from their gardens to sell.

 Why are native plants so important?

 The SCGC promotes the use of natives in home gardens because they are naturally adapted to our specific climate and zone.
 Local birds, bees and butterflies depend on these plants to survive.
 They are more tolerant of extreme weather because they have longer root systems, and for the same reason, they are good for breaking up our clay soil.
 We sell a variety of natives, some that are suited to wet areas, or dry, or sunny or shady ones.
 Some are ornamental grasses, like Big Bluestem, which is our official Illinois State Prairie Grass, and others are woodland wildflowers, like Meadow Rue or Jacob’s Ladder.
 Some are sunshine lovers like our native Liatris or our native Foxglove.
 There is a plant for your specific area in your yard.

 Can someone help me organize my garden?
 What plants should I be adding or taking away?

 Yes, garden club members are available to offer plant suggestions for your garden depending on your preferences and the requirements of your planting area.
 Some of our garden club members are University of Illinois Extension Office Master Gardeners and can discuss specific ideas on creating a butterfly, shade, or rain gardens.
 Solving pest problems regarding growing fruits and vegetables is part of their day!

 What makes the bargain bulb & plant sale a good place to go to purchase for my yard/garden?